As a school we endeavour to support children's emotional well being and use an approach based on ‘Thrive’ practice.

-The Thrive approach is a way of assessing and supporting children’s emotional and social development.
+We assess and support children’s emotional and social development.
 These assessments can then be used to provide personalised programmes for classes, groups and individuals.

 Every child will be supported through the school wide activities which are interwoven in daily life at ensure children have emotional resilience.
 An initial assessment will enable class teachers to identify particular strands to work on, such as how to have different opinions without falling out or how to recognise when some one is unhappy or upset.

 Children who need additional support will meet regularly with a Thrive practitioner in small groups or one-to-one, to focus on their learning needs.

-With the support of Thrive, we will work with parents to help children and young people to:
+We work with parents/carers to help children and young people to:

 School is a very special time in all children’s lives.